kajajaronska/kajajaronska/README.md

 - 👋 Hi, I’m @kajajaronska
 - 👀 I’m interested in changing my career!
-- 🌱 I’m currently learning front-end development
+- 🌱 I’m currently learning JavaScript!
 - 💞️ I’m looking to collaborate on <!--- will let you know soon --->
 - 📫 How to reach me >> kaja.jaronska@gmail.com